azerothcore/mod-keep-out/.github/README.md

 1. Simply place the module under the `modules` folder of your AzerothCore source folder.
 2. Re-run cmake and launch a clean build of AzerothCore
-3. Import the SQL manually or with the `db_assembler.sh`
+3. Run the `worldserver` and `authserver`, so that the changes are applied to the database.

 ## Usage